RaoulSchaffranek/development-machine-for-smtrat-and-carl/README.md

 # Development machine for `smtrat` & `carl`

 Setting up a development-environment for [carl](https://github.com/smtrat/carl) and [smtrat](https://github.com/smtrat/smtrat) can be a tedious process.
 This Vagrant-machine therefore includes all required and (non graphical) optional dependencies to build and run the projects.
 However, there is only the `gcc`-compiler included, `clang` is not available.
-The machine is based on `ubuntu/trusty64` aka `Ubuntu 14.04.* LTS`.
+The machine is based `Ubuntu 14.04.* LTS`. n

 ## Requirements